Recruitment privacy notice

 - 8.2 In respect of internal transfers within the Company group, we have entered into an IntraGroup Data Transfer Agreement to ensure your data receives an adequate level of protection.

 - 8.3 Where third parties transfer your personal data outside of the EEA, we will take steps to ensure that your personal data receives an adequate level of protection, including by, for example, entering into data transfer agreements or by ensuring that third parties are certified under appropriate data protection schemes.
+You can request details of any mechanism used to transfer your personal information outside of the European Economic Area.
+Any data transfer agreement made available to you may be redacted for reasons of commercial sensitivity.

 9. SECURITY OF YOUR PERSONAL DATA